alexandercoulter/fastfrechet/paper.md

 No software package currently supports variable selection for 2-Wasserstein Fréchet regression, and until @coulter_fast_2024, existing algorithms are too slow for practical use.
-Additionally, while to our knowledge there are two packages which implement Fréchet regression in 2-Wasserstein space—the R package `WRI`, and the R package `frechet`—these packages are computationally inefficient and limited in scope.
+To our knowledge, there are two packages which implement Fréchet regression in 2-Wasserstein space: the R package `WRI`, and the R package `frechet`.
+However, these packages are computationally inefficient and limited in scope.
 For instance, `WRI` does not support user-specified box constraints for the support of underlying distributions, and requires strictly monotone quantile function inputs (or, equivalently, strictly positive density inputs). `frechet` allows more flexible user specifications, but its Fréchet regression solver is slow and does not satisfy constraints to satisfactory accuracy.

 `fastfrechet` bridges these gaps by providing a fast and scalable package-ready implementation of variable selection for 2-Wasserstein Fréchet regression.
 It